 The telephone system is the cornerstone of the Internet.
 When information moves from a website in San Francisco to a computer in Philadelphia, data is transmitted across the public switched telephone network (PSTN).
-The public switched telephone network comprises several different telecommunications companies that are interconnected, allowing businesses in different locations in the United States to communicate.
+The PSTN comprises several telecommunications companies that are interconnected, allowing businesses in different locations in the United States to communicate.
 Although these interconnections have existed for a long time, they were not always available for companies to use as they pleased.